Saturn V dynamic test vehicle: Second stage

 After the S-II-T/D destruction, a third article was assigned to dynamic test duties.
 Facilities checkout article S-II-F became the dynamic test article designated S-II-F/D. S-II-F was shipped from S&ID, Seal Beach, California on February 20, 1966, to Kennedy Space Center where it arrived March 4.
 It filled in the final part of SA-500F to check out facilities for processing the Saturn V, replacing a dumbbell-shaped temporary stage of the same length and weight as an S-II stage.
 SA-500F was assembled in the Vehicle Assembly Building where it was mated to S-IC-F on March 28 and S-IVB-F the next day.

-SA-500F was completed in the VAB, tested for stability against swaying in the wind, and rolled out to the launch pad May 25, 1966, on Mobile Launcher-1 (ML-1).
+SA-500F was completed in the Vehicle Assembly Building (VAB), tested for stability against swaying in the wind, and rolled out to the launch pad May 25, 1966, on Mobile Launcher-1 (ML-1).

 Hurricane Alma interrupted exercises as SA-500F was rolled back to the VAB on June 8, though the ground crew supposed the rollback was more of an exercise than necessity because winds remained below critical for the entire storm.
 It was returned to Launch Complex 39A two days later and finally returned to the VAB October 14, 1966 for disassembly.

 After facilities checkout at KSC was completed, the remaining components of SA-500F were then transferred to MSFC for inclusion in SA-500D: the Apollo boilerplate BP-27 and S-II-F/D. The second stage was modified for dynamic testing, and shipped by Posideon from KSC on October 29 to arrive at MSFC November 10, 1966.